Canarsie Community Reformed Church - Brooklyn, NY

 Haberstroh, Richard.
 The German Churches of Metropolitan New York: A Research Guide.
 New York: The New York Genealogical & Biographical Society, 2000.

 Kloda, Barry.
-Specifications of Geo.
+Specification of Geo.
 Kilgen & Son organ.